bernardofosu/bernardofosu/README.md

 </h1>

 # 💫 About Me:
-## 👯 Splunk Administrator, Splunk Architect, Graphic Designer and Python Developer
+## 👯 Splunk Administrator, Splunk Architect and Python Developer with Streamlit
 ![Splunk](https://img.shields.io/badge/splunk-%23000000.svg?style=for-the-badge&logo=splunk&logoColor=white)

 ⚡I'm a passionate IT professional with a diverse skill set that includes Python, Splunk, and Linux commands.
 I have experience working with Splunk Enterprise, AWS EC2, Pandas, Streamlit, QGIS and enjoy utilizing Adobe tools like Photoshop and Premiere Pro.
 I also have a good knowledge in JavaScript, C, and Bash scripting.<br><br>📐 I specialize in planning and designing solutions that address real-life problems, ensuring that my work is both effective and user-friendly.<br><br>📚 As a teacher, I love sharing my knowledge of Splunk, Python, and Photoshop with others, helping them to navigate and master these powerful tools.<br><br>🔧 My true passion lies in solving IT problems, and I'm always eager to tackle new challenges.
 Let’s connect and collaborate on exciting projects!<br><br>💭 Currently learning about [Docker](https://www.docker.com/), [Nginx](https://nginx.org/en/), [Selenium](https://www.selenium.dev/) and [dataviz](https://pudding.cool/2018/08/pockets/)